santoshpanda1995/LightweightGCN-Model/README.md

 # LightweightGCN-Model
-A very fast and lightweight model based on Graph Convolutional Network.
+A very fast and lightweight model based on Graph Convolutional Network (GCN) for Low Light Image Enhancement (LLIE).
 It only contains 0.32M parameters, in comparison if we use a UNet of some depth then it will take 1.92M parameters.
 We have not used any pooling layer for down/up sampling our convolution layers, rather we have used a unique pixelshuffle and inverse pixelshuffle mechanism.
 Our model is best suitable for real time applications.

 <p float="left">